Alcohol Withdrawal Symptoms

 Ask yourself the following questions:

-This is not medical advice, but if you answered ‘yes’ to these questions, and your alcohol use has become a big part of your life (for instance, you drink every day), you may be experiencing withdrawal symptoms.
+The above is not medical advice.
+But if you answered ‘yes’ to these questions, and your alcohol use has become a big part of your life (for instance, you drink daily), you may be going through withdrawal.

 How Do Doctors Diagnose Alcohol Withdrawal Syndrome?